HOW TO REPORT A SEWER BACKUP

-Remember it is imperative that you call the MDC command center first if you are experiencing a sewer backup.
+It is imperative that you call the MDC command center first if you are experiencing a sewer backup.
 This important step could save you unnecessary expense as well as give you the proper guidance and coverage under difficult circumstances.
 The MDC will NOT assume liability if the property owner, licensed plumber, drain layer or sewer cleaner does NOT call the MDC before performing any work.

 WHAT TO DO UNTIL HELP ARRIVES

-While every effort will be made to respond to your backup problem as quickly as possible, you should be aware of what to do while help is on the way:
+While every effort will be made to respond to your backup problem as quickly as possible, you should be aware of what to do while help is on the way.

 Minimize contact with the wastewater backing up in your home.
 After the problem has been resolved, wash basement walls and floors with a disinfectant.